 Summer in Iceland is peak season.
 Use Reykjavík as the base for explorations or stay in one of many locations around the countryside.

 Summer is very pleasant, and the sun barely sets, a natural phenomenon called the Midnight Sun.
 You'll have the least chance of rain during June, and the weather in Iceland stays mild until late August.
 Come mid-September, though, almost all of the summer activities will be closed until May of the following year.

 The colder part of the year is also the time when flight prices to Iceland fall drastically and suddenly the local hotels cut their prices in more than half.
 Budget travellers wondering when to go to Iceland should aim for February or March.
 They have more daylight than the earlier winter months.

-Greenland falls within the Arctic Circle, which means that their winter is beyond what most of you are used to- unless of course, you reside in Alaska or the Northern Canada.
+Greenland falls within the Arctic Circle, which means that their winter is beyond what most of you are used to- unless of course, you reside in Alaska or Northern Canada.
 There are places that, when in Polar darkness, don’t see the sun for three months.
-This necessarily means that no light reaches there.
+This necessarily means that no light reaches there in the Arctic region in Greenland.
 No one enjoys as much sunlight during the summer as Greenland.
 Even though the summer is exactly hot, per se, it’s enough to give you a passable tan on your face.
 Greenland shares its season cycle with the Arctic.

 In Greenland, there are two weather cycles, and summer and winter are so different from each other that your experience will vary greatly, in combination with the season when you visit Greenland.
 The travel season up here is spread over the summer, winter, and spring.
 Another important thing can be you have to consider the purposes of your visit.
 Do you go to Greenland to see the Northern Lights and want to try your hand at dog-sledging, October-March is the time for you.